baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 - The device system used in this test is Ubuntu18.04
 - It should be installed for Baetyl when you read this document, more details please refer to [How-to-quick-install-Baetyl](../install/Quick-Install.md)
-- MQTT.fx and MQTTBOX are MQTT Clients in this test, which [MQTT.fx](../Resources.md) used for TCP and SSL connection test and [MQTTBOX](../Resources.md) used for WS (Websocket) connection test.
+- MQTT.fx and MQTTBox are MQTT Clients in this test, which [MQTT.fx](../Resources.md) used for TCP and SSL connection test and [MQTTBox](../Resources.md) used for WS (Websocket) connection test.
 - The hub module image used is the official image published in the Baetyl Cloud Management Suite: `hub.baidubce.com/baetyl/baetyl-hub:latest`
 - You can also compile the required Hub module image by using Baetyl source code.
 Please see [How to build image from source code](../install/Build-from-Source.md)